laborin/pico-xbar/README.md

 **New:** Custom CGO/Objective-C wrapper for NSStatusBar (`internal/statusbar/`), menu builder (`internal/menu/`), and app logic (`internal/app/`).

+### Behavioral changes

+Menus are updated in-place with a simple diffing mechanism.
+Renaming a plugin to change its frequency affects it in real-time.
+Other filename changes or plugin deletion unloads the plugin instead of showing a warning.

 ### New plugin parameters

 - `shrinkImage` - When `true`, resizes images to 16x16, useful if you want to show well aligned icons.
 Default is `false` (original size, same as xbar).